rygelouv/Tanga/README.md

 Tanga project doesn’t have a module per feature breakdown as you’ll tend to see in many android sample projects that fantasize on modules.
 There is no plan of having a Module per feature breakdown because:

-- Some features are very small why have a full feature module with everything that it implies (gradle, navigation trouble, communication with other modules etc…) for just a single screen?
+- Some features are very small, why have a full feature module with everything that it implies (gradle, navigation trouble, communication with other modules etc…) for just a single screen?
 - More feature modules means more challenges in terms of navigation, communication between those, DI etc. Is it really worth it?
 - Breaking down in module should also depend on the team and the size of the project.
 Tanga is built by a single developer and is a relatively small project why bother with adding modularization complexity?